mozilla/frost/README.md

 ### AWS Config

-pytest-services has a suite of AWS tests.
+frost has a suite of AWS tests.
 This section of the custom config includes configuration options specific to these tests.

 The config looks like: